 Both styrene and styrene-7,8-oxide are sweet-smelling liquids that appear colourless or yellow in colour.
 Produced since the 1920's, styrene is one of the most important monomers worldwide.
-Styrene-7,8-oxide is a major metabolite of styrene in humans as well as an industrial chemical.[3,4] Styrene may also be referred to as vinylbenzene or ethenylbenzene.
-Styrene-7,8-oxide may be referred to as phenyloxirane or styrene oxide.[2,5] There are numerous other synonyms and product names for both styrene and styrene-7,8-oside; see HSDB for more information.
+Styrene-7,8-oxide is a major metabolite of styrene in humans as well as an industrial chemical.[4,5] Styrene may also be referred to as vinylbenzene or ethenylbenzene.
+Styrene-7,8-oxide may be referred to as phenyloxirane or styrene oxide.[2,6] There are numerous other synonyms and product names for both styrene and styrene-7,8-oxide; see the Hazardous Substances Data Bank (HSDB) for more information.

-Styrene-7,8-oxide has been classified by IARC as a Group 2A carcinogen, probably carcinogenic to humans, based on animal and mechanistic evidence.
-Styrene-7,8-oxide caused forestomach cancer in rats and mice, as well as liver tumours in male mice.
-There has been speculation that styrene-7,8-oxide is the cause of the positive results in the study of styrene exposure and lung tumours in mice.
+Styrene-7,8-oxide has been classified by IARC as Group 2A, probably carcinogenic to humans, based on sufficient animal and strong mechanistic evidence.
+Styrene-7,8-oxide caused forestomach cancer in rats and mice, as well as mammary tumours in rats, and liver tumours in male mice.

 In addition, styrene exposure can lead to central and peripheral nervous system effects, decreased colour discrimination (reversible), and hearing problems.
-It can also cause eye and throat irritation, dermatitis, and a syndrome called ‘styrene sickness’ characterized by feelings of unsteadiness, headache, weakness, and decreased nerve conduction.
-Styrene-7,8-oxide exposure causes skin irritation and sensitization.
+It can also irritate eyes and throat, and cause dermatitis and a syndrome called "styrene sickness" characterized by feelings of unsteadiness, headache, weakness, and decreased nerve conduction.
+Exposure to styrene-7,8-oxide causes skin irritation and sensitization.

 stel = short term exposure limit (15 min. maximum)